-- Water meters shall have flanges both sides of the meter sealed so they cannot be removed without removing a tamper seal - All water measuring and recording devices that require mains power to operate shall not be able to be isolated (turned off), while the pump is able to continue to operate. - Any un-measured off takes before the measuring device must either be: - For domestic or stockwater only, or fire - Breaking of tamper seals tamper seals shall only be broken by an approved installer, except for urgent access to back up irrigation outlets or for firefighting purposes. - Consent holders shall not break seals to undertake their own maintenance without informing the appropriate Consenting Authority. - Consenting Authorities should have a protocol for recording when tamper seals are broken.
+- Water meters shall have flanges both sides of the meter sealed so they cannot be removed without removing a tamper seal. - All water measuring and recording devices that require mains power to operate shall not be able to be isolated (turned off), while the pump is able to continue to operate. - Any un-measured off takes before the measuring device must only be for permitted activity takes: - For example, often domestic water, stock drinking water and fire fighting take points are considered permitted activities.
+However, sometimes they are not and you need to read the consent conditions to determine if the take is permitted or consented. - Breaking of tamper seals tamper seals shall only be broken by an approved installer, except for urgent access to back up irrigation outlets or for firefighting purposes. - Water permit holders shall not break seals to undertake their own maintenance without informing the appropriate Consenting Authority. - Consenting Authorities should have a protocol for recording when tamper seals are broken.
 This should record why seal was broken, by whom, and when the new seal was replaced.
-It is suggested that seals are broken by approved installer are recorded and reported to Consenting Authority within 2 days and those broken by consent holders within 8 hours to enable auditing if required.
+It is suggested that seals are broken by approved installer are recorded and reported to Consenting Authority within 2 days and those broken by water permit holders within 8 hours to enable auditing if required.